OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Conclusions

-\begin{IEEEbiography}[{ }]{Qi Qi} obtained her PhD degree from Beijing University of Posts and Telecommunications in 2010.
-Now, she is a professor at the State Key Laboratory of Networking and Switching Technology at the Beijing University of Posts and Telecommunications.
-She has published more than 30 papers in international journals or conferences, and obtained two National Natural Science Foundations of China.
-Her research interests include edge intelligence, the Internet of Things, multimedia services, deep reinforcement learning, and distributed machine learning. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Qi Qi} received the Ph.D. degree from the Beijing University of Posts and Telecommunications, Beijing, China, in 2010.
+She is currently a Professor with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications.
+She has authored or co-authored more than 30 papers in the international journal and is the recipient of two National Natural Science Foundations of China.
+Her research interests include edge computing, cloud computing, the Internet of Things, ubiquitous services, deep learning, and deep reinforcement learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jianxin Liao} obtained his PhD degree at the University of Electronics Science and Technology of China in 1996.
-He is currently the dean of the Network Intelligence Research Center and the full professor of the State Key Laboratory of Networking and Switching Technology at the Beijing University of Posts and Telecommunications.
-He has published hundreds of research papers and several books.
-He has won a number of prizes in China for his research achievements, which include the Premier’s Award of Distinguished Young Scientists from the National Natural Science Foundation of China in 2005, and the Specially-invited Professor of the ``Yangtse River Scholar Award Program'' by the Ministry of Education in 2009.
+\begin{IEEEbiography}[{ }]{Jianxin Liao} received the Ph.D. degree from the University of Electronics Science and Technology of China, Chengdu, China, in 1996.
+He is currently the Dean of the Network Intelligence Research Center and a Full Professor with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications.
+He has authored or coauthored hundreds of research papers and several books.
+He has won several prizes in China for his research achievements, which include the Premiers Award of Distinguished Young Scientists from National Natural Science Foundation of China in 2005, and the specially invited Professor of the Yangtse River Scholar Award Program by the Ministry of Education in 2009.
 His main research interests include cloud computing, mobile intelligent network, service network intelligence, networking architectures and protocols, and multimedia communication. \end{IEEEbiography}